Students coming to Sapienza

 List of Courses

 Sapienza signed some special housing agreements with companies that offer free intermediation service to find accommodation.

 International Student Welcome Week

-Sapienza organises an International Students Welcome Week from 3rd to 8th February 2020.
-During the event, students receive useful information about academic and university life at Sapienza.
+Sapienza organises an International Student Welcome Week During the event, students receive useful information about academic and university life at Sapienza.
 It is a great opportunity to meet the Erasmus staff and members of the Erasmus Student Network (ESN).

 Enrolment in Exams for Erasmus Students – Infostud Service

 As an Erasmus student at Sapienza, once you have filled out your on-line application form, you will receive a username and a temporary password to access the Infostud service.
 Please, remember that you are not supposed to register on Infostud by yourself!

 At this point, your registration number (“matricola”) will not be active, yet.
 You will have to change your password to access other Infostud services.
 Your registration number will be fully actived only once you arrive in Rome and pick up your Erasmus student card at your faculty Erasmus office.